ChrisWhealy/wasm_sha256/README.md

 This is one area where development in WebAssembly Text is seriously lacks developer tools.

-In order to debug a function in the WASM module, the easiest way has been to create a `log_msg` function in JavaScript:
+In order to debug a function in the WASM module, the easiest way has been to create a `log.msg` function in JavaScript:

 ```javascript
 let { instance } = await WebAssembly.instantiate(